-An AI system can be powered by a database that stores all the information in the world, but it’s not enough for an AI to have this information.
-It also needs to think rationally and logically, no matter what it comes across.
+An AI system can be powered by a database that stores all the information, but it’s not enough for an AI to have this information.
+It also needs to think rationally and logically, no matter what.

 The fear is that AI will surpass human intelligence and become too powerful to control.

 There are three types of fear when it comes to AI.
 Understanding these fears can be helpful when writing about artificial intelligence.

 Fear of Uncontrolled AI